EvanBacon/expo-apple-targets/packages/apple-targets/README.md

 <!-- | imessage             | iMessage Extension               | -->

+## Code Signing

+The codesigning is theoretically handled entirely by [EAS Build](https://docs.expo.dev/build/introduction/).
+This plugin will add the requisite entitlements for target signing to work.
+I've only tested this end-to-end with my Pillar Valley Widget.

+You can also manually sign all sub-targets if you want, I'll light a candle for you.

 ## Xcode parsing

 This plugin makes use of my proprietary Xcode parsing library, [`@bacons/xcode`](https://github.com/evanbacon/xcode).
 It's mostly typed, very untested, and possibly full of bugs––however, it's still 10x nicer than the alternative.